oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

     $ <copy>kubectl -n eureka port-forward svc/eureka 8761</copy>
     ```

-    Open a web browser to [Euereka Dashboard](http://localhost:8761) to vew the Eureka Server dashboard web user interface.
+    Open a web browser to [Eureka Dashboard](http://localhost:8761) to vew the Eureka Server dashboard web user interface.
 It will look similar to this.
 Note that the `ACCOUNTS` application you have built has registered with Eureka.

   ![Eureka Server Web Interface](images/eureka-dashboard.png " ")